Our objectives

 Operation of the CCFF

-In conjunction with HM Treasury, we launched the CCFF in March 2020, during the Covid-19 crisis.
+Along with HM Treasury, we launched the CCFF in March 2020, during the Covid-19 crisis.
 The CCFF offered funding to large employers who would normally raise funds through the financial markets.

 To be eligible, companies had to be large employers in the UK or play an important role in our economy.
 They also needed to have been in sound financial health before the Covid shock.
-Financial companies and public authorities were not able to apply.
+Financial companies and public authorities could not apply.
 From May 2020, for purchases of any commercial paper maturing after May 2021, companies had to commit to restraints on their capital distributions and senior pay.

 The CCFF closed to new purchases in March 2021 and all commercial paper matured or was sold back to the issuer by March 2022.